AlanLuu/lox-go/README.md

     - Assignment expressions still require semicolons when typed into the REPL as standalone expressions, like `x = 0;`, `object.property = value;`, and `list[index] = value;`

 # Running Lox code on interpreter startup
-- Lox files can be included in the `loxcode` directory, which will cause them to be embedded in the final interpreter executable and executed every time the interpreter starts
+- Lox files can be included in the `loxcode` directory, which will cause them to be embedded in the final interpreter executable and executed every time the interpreter starts with the `--enable-loxcode` flag enabled
     - If a file from this directory cannot be opened due to an error, it is skipped and a warning message is printed to standard error
     - If a parser or runtime error occurs when executing a file from this directory, the interpreter immediately exits with a status code of 1
     - If a file from this directory is altered, the interpreter must be rebuilt to include the altered file